-What’s Your Third-Party Vendor Risk in Healthcare?
+What’s Your Healthcare Third-Party Vendor Risk Management Strategy?

 “A substantial portion of people in America” were likely affected by the Change Healthcare breach, said UnitedHealth Group CEO Andrew Witty in the company’s most recent press statement.